Wausau Community Development Authority

-Wausau Community Development Authority is a public housing agency in Wausau, Wisconsin that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of January 21st, 2019, Wausau Community Development Authority has 1 waiting lists that are open now or opening soon.
+Wausau Community Development Authority is a Public Housing Agency in Wausau, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 27th, 2020, Wausau Community Development Authority has 1 waiting lists that are open now or opening soon.

 Wausau Community Development Authority serves Wausau.

 Waiting List Statuses

 |Scattered Sites Public Housing

 How To Apply to the Public Housing Waiting List

 The Wausau Community Development Authority (WCDA) waiting list for Scattered Sites Public Housing is currently open.
 Applications are being accepted since at least September, 2015, until further notice.

 According to the WCDA, "The program offers 46 non-smoking duplexes and single family homes scattered throughout the City of Wausau.
 There are one, two, three and four bedroom single family homes and duplexes available."

 To apply during the opening period, open and print the application online here.
 Select the "Click here to download the application in PDF" link.